sindresorhus/eslint-plugin-unicorn/docs/rules/require-post-message-target-origin.md

 # Enforce using the targetOrigin argument with `Window.postMessage()`

-When calling [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) without `targetOrigin` argument, message can't be received by any window.
+When calling [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) without the `targetOrigin` argument, the message cannot be received by any window.

 ## Fail